Batsford Arboretum and Garden Centre

-Description:Batsford is home to one of the country’s largest private tree collections providing yr-round colour.
+Description:Batsford is home to one of the country’s largest private tree collections providing year-round colour.
 Wander through 56 acres of wild gardens, paths and streams, enjoy breathtaking views across the Evenlode Valley and discover the oriental-inspired statues.
-Famous for autumn colour, Batsford is equally beautiful in spring thanks to snowdrops and aconites, daffodils and flowering cherries
+Famous for autumn colour, Batsford is equally beautiful in spring thanks to snowdrops, aconites, daffodils and flowering cherries

 Disability information:Visitor Centre accessible by wheelchair.
-2 trampers available in advance by members of SW Countryside Mobility scheme
+2 trampers available for members of the SW Countryside Mobility Scheme.
+Please book in advance

 Further details:Batsford Arboretum is home to a unique collection of some of the world’s most beautiful and rare trees, shrubs and bamboos.
 It was started in the late 1800’s by Lord Redesdale – grandfather to the infamous Mitford sisters, who dedicated his life to creating a wild garden, heavily influenced by his time working in the Far East.
 His passion was shared by the 2nd Lord Dulverton who continued his work after inheriting the estate in 1956.
 Since his death in 1992, the arboretum has been looked after by a charitable trust, the Batsford Foundation.